Revised June 2015

 The results of every audit shall be available to the members upon request.

 Grievance procedures shall be determined by the National Board.

 In the event of a vacancy in the office of President, the Vice President-Executive shall immediately assume the office and duties of President.

 In the event of a vacancy in any other national office, the Board shall appoint any member of NOW who meets the criteria for elective office in the national organization.
 Officers so appointed shall take office within thirty days of the appointment.

 Section 3.
-National Board Members Elected from the Regions
+National Board Members Elected from the Electoral Districts

 Section 1.
 Recall